What Is It?

 Compassionate Communication means communicating in a gentle, respectful, and loving manner, in a way that makes people closer to each other and is effective in advancing everyone’s wellbeing.

-This style of communication is the opposite of alienating communication, which stems from the negatively judgmental mind, our own emotional pain, and emotionally violent language that we absorbed from our surrounding.
-This kind of communication is tragic in the sense that it reduces the chances that we’ll get our needs met, while also causing emotional disconnect with or harm to others.
+This style of communication is the opposite of alienating communication, which stems from the negatively judgmental mind, our own emotional pain, and emotionally violent language that we absorbed from our environment.
+This kind of communication is tragic in the sense that it reduces the chances that we’ll get our needs met, while also causing emotional disconnect with others or harm to them.

 Components